cloro

 Key features

-• Pay-per-1,000 simple pricing
+• Pay-per-1,000 simple pricing.

-• Google and Bing focus
+• Google and Bing focus with global location targeting.

-• Free tier without credit card
+• Free tier without a credit card.

 Pros

-• One of the lowest per-call prices in the category at $0.50–$1.50/1,000 depending on volume
+• One of the lowest per-call prices in the category at $0.50–$1.50/1,000.

-• Simple pricing makes forecasting easy
+• Simple pricing makes forecasting easy.

-• Free tier is genuine evaluation runway
+• Free tier is genuine evaluation runway.

 Cons

-• Limited AI Overview parsing compared to the modern tier
+• Limited AI Overview parsing compared to the modern tier.

-• No ChatGPT Search or Perplexity coverage
+• No ChatGPT Search or Perplexity coverage.

-• Lower success rates on harder queries vs premium providers
+• Lower success rates on harder queries vs premium providers.

 Pricing. $0.50–$1.50/1,000 requests depending on volume tier.